amc5/applied-data-analysis/module-08/module-08.md

     ## [1] 0.6826895

-Another one of the main functions in ***R*** for probability distrobutions, the `qnorm()` function, will tell us the value of *x* below which a given proportion of the cumulative probability function falls.
+Another one of the main functions in ***R*** for probability distributions, the `qnorm()` function, will tell us the value of *x* below which a given proportion of the cumulative probability function falls.
 As we saw earlier, too, we can use `qnorm()` to calculate confidence intervals.
 The code below

 ``` r
 > manipulate(plot(seq(from = (mu - 4 * sigma), to = (mu + 4 * sigma), length.out = 1000),